AgentXRay: White-Boxing Agentic Systems via Workflow Reconstruction: Related Work

 \section{Related Work}

 \paragraph{LLM-based Agents and Search.} Recent work has increasingly focused on LLM-based agents that perform reasoning, planning, and tool use~\cite{wei2022chain, yao2024tree, hao2023reasoning, wang2023voyager, schick2024toolformer, qin2023toolllm}.
 A common theme is to treat agent decision-making as search: Tree of Thoughts (ToT)~\cite{yao2024tree} generalizes Chain-of-Thought (CoT) into a tree, while RAP~\cite{hao2023reasoning} and LATS~\cite{zhou2023language} integrate MCTS with LLMs to guide multi-step reasoning.
 These methods primarily focus on \textit{instance-level} search for solving a single problem instance, whereas our work targets \textit{workflow-level reconstruction}: identifying a generic, interpretable workflow structure that matches a black-box agent system across a dataset.
+Concurrent search-based agents primarily optimize search dynamics for a fixed problem instance; our setting instead recovers reusable workflow structure from observed outputs.

 \paragraph{LLM-based Multi-Agent Systems and Automated Design.} Multi-agent frameworks such as CAMEL~\cite{li2023camel}, ChatDev~\cite{chatdev}, and MetaGPT~\cite{metagpt} coordinate multiple agents through natural language to divide roles and collaboratively solve complex tasks.
+Other systems extend this paradigm with code-first orchestration~\cite{qiao2023taskweaver}, autonomous task agents~\cite{team2023xagent}, and graph-based agent pipelines built on LangGraph~\cite{wang2024agent}.
 Beyond manually designed systems, a growing body of work explores automated construction and optimization of multi-agent systems, including search-based methods like AFlow~\cite{zhang2024aflow} and ADAS~\cite{guo2024automated}, as well as optimization-based methods like DyLAN~\cite{liu2023dynamic} and AgentPrune~\cite{chen2024agentprune}.
+A complementary direction studies dynamic orchestration, where the coordination policy itself is learned and adapted online~\cite{dang2025multi}.
 In contrast, these approaches typically assume access to a configurable (white-box) agent architecture to optimize performance, whereas we study the complementary problem of reconstructing an explicit workflow from black-box input-output observations, applicable to both multi-agent and complex single-agent settings.